 \subsubsection{Disclosure Avoidance}

-Intuitively, releasing less statistical data or carefully processed data will be a reasonable countermeasure against reconstruction attacks.
+Intuitively, releasing less statistical data or carefully processed data is a reasonable countermeasure against reconstruction attacks.
 For example, \textit{bucketization}, \textit{generalization} and \textit{cell suppression} ~\cite{xu2014survey}.
-However, just as discussed above, those methods with certain limitations fail to protect privacy against powerful adversaries effectively ~\cite{garfinkel2019understanding}.
+However, just as discussed above, these methods with certain limitations fail to protect privacy against powerful adversaries effectively ~\cite{garfinkel2019understanding}.